JohnoRobson/time-link/README.md

 # time-link
-Make sure that the datasource in your Wildfly installation is called "java:jboss/datasources/MySQL57"
+Make sure that the datasource in your Wildfly installation's JNDI is: java:/jboss/datasources/MySQL57